joker-eph/githubmove/GitHubMove.rst

 The development of LLVM will continue as it exists now, with the same policies.

-This proposal relates only to moving the hosting of our source-code repository from SVN hosted on our own servers to git hosted on GitHub.
+This proposal relates only to moving the hosting of our source-code repository from SVN hosted on our own servers to Git hosted on GitHub.
 We are not proposing other workflow changes here.
 That is, it should not be assumed that moving to GitHub implies using GitHub's issue tracking, or using the GitHub UI for pull-requests and/or code-review.